elsaislami/elsaislami/README.md

 🎓 Graduated with a Master's of Business Informatics.
 (Aug 2020).
 Already graduated with a Bachelor's of Informatics.
 (Aug 2019)

-😄 I am a web developer with a passion for building well-designed and user-friendly interfaces.
-I am proficient in Vue JS, React Js and React Native.
+😄 I am a software developer with a passion for building well-designed and user-friendly interfaces.
+I am proficient in React Native, React Js and Vue Js.
 I have worked on projects that range from small to large.

 I am confident that my skills and experience would be a great asset to your team.